 The Chamber of Commerce of the United States of America is the world's largest business federation.
-The Chamber represents approximately 300,000 direct members and indirectly represents the interests of more than three million companies and professional organizations of every size, in every industry sector, and from every region of the country.
+The Chamber represents 300,000 direct members and indirectly represents the interests of more than three million companies and professional organizations of every size, in every industry sector, and from every region of the country.
 One of the Chamber's responsibilities is to represent the interests of its members in matters before the courts, Congress, and the Executive Branch.
 To that end, the Chamber regularly files amicus curiae briefs in cases that raise issues of concern to the nation's business community, including cases involving the enforceability of arbitration agreements and interpretation of the Federal Arbitration Act ("FAA"), 9 U.S.C. §§ 1-16.

 The National Association of Manufacturers ("NAM") is the largest manufacturing association in the United States, representing small and large manufacturers in every industrial sector and in all 50 states.
-Manufacturing employs more than 12 million men and women, contributes \$2.25 trillion to the U.S. economy annually, has the largest economic impact of any major sector, and accounts for more than three-quarters of all private-sector research and development in the nation.
+Manufacturing employs more than 12 million men and women, contributes \$2.25 trillion to the U.S. economy annually, has the largest economic impact of any major sector, and accounts for more than threequarters of all private-sector research and development in the nation.
 The NAM is the voice of the manufacturing community and the leading advocate for a policy agenda that helps manufacturers compete in the global economy and create jobs across the United States.
 The NAM regularly submits amicus briefs in cases presenting issues of importance to the manufacturing community.

-No counsel for a party authored this brief in whole or in part, and no person other than amici, their members, or their counsel contributed money that was intended to fund the preparation or submission of this brief.
+1 No counsel for a party authored this brief in whole or in part, and no person other than the amici curiae, their members, or their counsel contributed money that was intended to fund the preparation or submission of this brief.
 See Fed.
 R. App.
-P. 29(a)(4)(E).
-All parties have consented to the filing of this brief.
+P. 29(c)(5).